 The Liverpool Overhead Railway opened in 1893.
-It was a pioneering piece of railway building that, even though it closed more than sixty years ago, is still remembered with great affection by the people of Liverpool.
+It was a pioneering piece of railway building that, even though it closed more than 65 years ago, is still remembered with great affection by the people of Liverpool.

 In the mid-1800s thousands of workers travelled along the docks every day in pursuit of work and traffic became congested as trade boomed.
 Several suggestions were considered over the years and in 1878 The Mersey Docks and Harbour Board considered building either an elevated or underground railway.
 The overhead version was thought the most feasible and in 1882 permission was gained for a double track railway with an estimated cost of £585,000.

 The Liverpool Overhead Railway Company was formed in 1888 to build and maintain the railway and work started in October 1889.
 The line was constructed in mid-air using a custom-designed jig that moved along the route as the track was assembled and although it was a complex task it was completed with minimum interference to traffic along the route.
 The railway opened in 1893 and soon became a firm favourite in the city for journeys to work and weekend trips to Seaforth Sands.
-Yu can see photographs of the Overhead Railway in our online collections.
+You can see photographs of the Overhead Railway in our online collections.

 Motorcoach No. 3

 The Liverpool Overhead Railway motorcoach in the museum’s collection was one of the first batch of coaches built by Brown, Marshall and Company of Saltley, Birmingham and served until the railway closed in 1956.
 It is the only example of a motor coach to survive.